Emilia Beatriz @ CCA, Glasgow

 A bassy track beckons from the adjoining space.
 In the second film cluster, the landscape is now Scottsh and fisherman, crofter and minibus operator James Mather describes a struggle around land ownership.
 This time instead of bees, there are long shots of the formations of leaves on moss piles.

 The quiet objectivity of natural documentary is shaken by powerful bass and unexpected dark lit scenes of moss and water.
-Through sensitive investigation and experimental filmmaking, new possibilities are found for action-based and sensuous resistance to state and private land grabs.
+Through sensitive investigation and experimental filmmaking, and sound design from Kiera Coward Deyell, new possibilities are found for action-based and sensuous resistance to state and private land grabs.

 Emilia Beatriz: Declarations on Soil and Honey, CCA, Glasgow, until 30 Jun